Paint Finishes 101

 If you get a lot of dust, drips and build-up on your baseboards, a higher sheen paint will be more washable and last longer.

-- Old homes look fabulous with a semi or high-gloss trim
+- Old homes look fabulous with a semi-gloss trim

 - Shiny finishes can expose flaws, so make sure your trim is in tip-top shape – same with your painting skills